Secure Remote Password protocol

+The only mathematically proven security property of SRP is that it is equivalent to Diffie-Hellman against a passive attacker.
+While mature and widely deployed, SRP is an older design with some variants showing subtle weaknesses; it is not UC‑secure, lacks resistance to all precomputation attacks, has weaker formal proofs, and offers no protection against certain modern attack models.
+For these reasons, SRP is now largely considered superseded.
+OPAQUE is the preferred augmented PAKE, while CPace or SPAKE2 are favored for balanced PAKE scenarios where both parties share the password.

 Overview

 The SRP protocol has a number of desirable properties: it allows a user to authenticate themselves to a server, it is resistant to dictionary attacks mounted by an eavesdropper, and it does not require a trusted third party.
 It effectively conveys a zero-knowledge password proof from the user to the server.
 In revision 6 of the protocol only one password can be guessed per connection attempt.
 One of the interesting properties of the protocol is that even if one or two of the cryptographic primitives it uses are attacked, it is still secure.
 The SRP protocol has been revised several times, and is currently at revision 6a.

 The SRP protocol creates a large private key shared between the two parties in a manner similar to Diffie–Hellman key exchange based on the client side having the user password and the server side having a cryptographic verifier derived from the password.
 The shared public key is derived from two random numbers, one generated by the client, and the other generated by the server, which are unique to the login attempt.
 In cases where encrypted communications as well as authentication are required, the SRP protocol is more secure than the alternative SSH protocol and faster than using Diffie–Hellman key exchange with signed messages.
 It is also independent of third parties, unlike Kerberos.

 The SRP protocol, version 3 is described in RFC 2945.
-SRP version 6 is also used for strong password authentication in SSL/TLS (in TLS-SRP) and other standards such as EAP and SAML, and is being standardized in IEEE P1363 and ISO/IEC 11770-4.
+SRP version 6a is also used for strong password authentication in SSL/TLS (in TLS-SRP) and other standards such as EAP and SAML, and is part of IEEE 1363.2 and ISO/IEC 11770-4.